 This post was originally published in 2016.
-Due to popular demand, this blog post has updated to get you ready for a successful 2017 conference season.
+Due to popular demand, this blog post has been updated to get you ready for a successful 2018 conference season.

 Conferences, trade shows, and other industry events are a demand generation goldmine, not just because your best prospects are all in the same room at the same time, but because conferences create conversations, with thousands of people talking about relevant topics on social media.
 So what’s the secret weapon to extract the most value from all the social chatter?
 The answer is the hashtag.